China Initiative: Aftermath

 Although the China Initiative has officially ended, the "climate of fear and anxiety" has not dissipated and scientists are being pressured in other ways according to sources reported by the scientific journal Nature in February 2023.
 Universities have become more active in "assisting investigations and pursuing potential wrongdoing".
 Gang Chen states that "The government has not done enough" to allay concerns and "It has only intensified".
 Jenny Lee, a social scientist at University of Arizona, states that end of the China Initiative provided the illusion that scientists of Chinese descent would receive a reprieve from scrutiny, but the "chilling effect" is still present and the US government has continued to adopt policies and positions perpetuating the narrative that scientists from China are spies.
 In a survey published in February 2023, a link was found between fear of racial profiling and a desire among scientists to return to China.

-Chinese American scientists who have been caught up in cases such as Xiaoxing Xi and Gang Chen say that they are still afraid of doing research or applying for federal funding while Anming Hu has had trouble securing funding.
+Chinese American scientists who have been caught up in cases such as Dr. Xiaoxing Xi and Gang Chen say that they are still afraid of doing research or applying for federal funding while Anming Hu has had trouble securing funding.
 Chen says that he fears the government would use the application forms against him as they did before.
 Xi sought damages for the harm he suffered due to his arrest but his claims were dismissed in March 2022.
 He spends much of his time raising awareness of anti-Asian sentiment as well as following cases of scientists in similar situations.
 Both Xi and Hu had their team sizes reduced from before their cases and Hu no longer takes on researchers and students from China to avoid risk.
 Chen also sought to avoid risk by switching research topics to one with less obvious commercial applications while avoiding contact with researchers and students from China.
 Hu claims that he would have progressed much further in his research level had he not been caught up in the China Initiative.

+Revival

+Two bills introduced by the Republican Party that passed the House of Representatives on September 11, 2024, have been described as reviving the China Initiative.
+The bills are part of "China Week", a House Republican-led effort to advance China-related legislation.

 Criticism

 Under the China Initiative, the FBI opened thousands of investigations, yet setbacks prompted criticism of the program.
-In July 2021 six cases were dropped, and that September the case of Anming Hu ended with his acquitted, revealing "law enforcement errors and prosecutorial overzealousness."
+In July 2021 six cases were dropped, and that September the case of Anming Hu ended with his acquittal, revealing "law enforcement errors and prosecutorial overzealousness."